 Mortgage & Refinancing Costs

-The fees and closing costs for financing and refinancing are often very similar.
+The fees and closing costs for financing and refinancing are similar.
 For example, both include the concept of “points.”
 When you consider refinancing your home, a lender may offer you point options on the loan.
 Paying these point fees upfront will help you to get lower interest rates on the loan.
 The points that were available for your initial mortgage may not be the same as your current home loan.
-Knowing these terms can make a huge difference in the amount that you pay each month.
+Knowing these terms can make a difference in the amount that you pay each month.
 A mortgage point typically represents 1% of the total home value, for example if a home is valued at $200,000, a single point would equal $2,000.
 This prepaid amount would go toward the mortgage and help you secure a lower interest rate.

 When you refinance, you may also be subject to appraisal fees that you didn’t encounter with your initial mortgage.
 An appraisal is needed to ascertain the true value of your home for refinancing.
 When you sign up for an initial mortgage, the appraisal may have already been completed or simply included as a part of the mortgage.
 The appraisal fees are often paid upfront before the home is refinanced.